-9 After the admission of pupils with EHC plans, the academy will consider applications for the remaining places against the criteria set out below.
+9 After the admission of pupils with EHC plans that name the academy, we will consider applications for the remaining places against the criteria set out below.

 The criteria below will be applied in the order in which they are set out.
 If applying any criterion would result in the year group being oversubscribed, the subsequent criteria will be applied, in order, to decide which applicants will be admitted.